-Suzuki Method Violin Group Classes for children ages 3-5.
+Suzuki Method Violin Classes for children ages 3-5.

-Class cost is split between the families enrolled.
-Bring a friend and split the cost!
+Pre-Twinkle students start in “pods” with other brand new families.
 Tuition fees are per child for the 11 week quarter.
 Tuition due at registration.
 No refunds, credits or makeups for missed classes.
+Pods meet for 30 minutes, weekly.

 - 2 children enrolled: $165 per child.